Connect with others who understand.

 Powered By

-Exploring Autoimmune Hemolytic Anemia Treatment Options
+Autoimmune Hemolytic Anemia Treatments: Exploring New and Existing Treatment Options

 What Medications Can Manage AIHA?

 The best treatment for you depends on your type of AIHA.
 There are two main types of AIHA — cold AIHA and warm AIHA.
-The warm and cold classification depends on the type of antibodies that are involved.
+The warm and cold classification depends on the type of antibodies involved.

 Targeted Therapies

-Sutimlimab-jome (Enjaymo) was recently approved specifically for people living with cold agglutinin disease, a type of cold AIHA.
-This drug is a monoclonal antibody that blocks proteins that activate the harmful autoimmune B cells.
+In 2022, sutimlimab-jome (Enjaymo) was FDA-approved specifically for cold agglutinin disease (CAD), a kind of cold AIHA.
+This drug works by blocking immune proteins called complements that activate the harmful autoimmune B cells.
+This type of treatment is called a complement activation inhibitor.

 Corticosteroids

-Chemotherapy and Immunosuppressive Medications
+Immunosuppressive Medications

-Chemotherapy medications may be prescribed to treat warm or cold AIHA.
 You may generally think of chemotherapy medications only being used to treat cancer.
 Medications used to treat blood cell cancer can be effective with AIHA because they may reduce the number of immune cells that produce the autoantibodies that attack the body’s red blood cells.

 Erythropoiesis-Stimulating Agents

-Erythropoiesis-stimulating agents are drugs used to treat anemia in people with chronic kidney disease or who are undergoing chemotherapy.
-Erythropoiesis-stimulating agents are also sometimes used off-label to treat AIHA in people who haven’t responded to other treatments.
-These drugs help the body produce more red blood cells.
+Erythropoiesis-stimulating agents are used to treat anemia in people with kidney disease or taking anti-cancer medications.
+These drugs help the body produce more RBCs.

 Treatment for Underlying Conditions